.58 Schubarth Cartridge; and the Improved Breech-loading Rifle Article from The Scientific American, August 31, 1861

 We have examined this cartridge previously in our exploration of the relationship of pinfire cartridges and The United States.
 You can read about it here:

 The August, 31 1861 issue of The Scientific American reviewed this new cartridge and gun made by Casper D. Schubarth in detail.
 I found an original copy and transcribed it here to preserve for the future.

 Improved Breech-Loading Rifle.

-Among all the breech loading guns that we examined we have seen none that impressed us favorably than Schubarth’s, which is represented the annexed engraving.
-It has no sliding or joint but the parts are simply pressed together, that it would seem as if they should last for indefinite period.
+Among all the breech loading guns that we examined we have seen none that impressed us more favorably than Schubarth’s, which is represented in the annexed engraving.
+It has no sliding or rubbing joint but the parts are simply pressed together, that it would seem as if they should last for indefinite period.
 The great desideratum of packing of the joint is also effectually accomplished.
 The arrangements, too, are very simple, and the are strong and securely held together.

 It will be understood from an examination of engravings, of which Fig. 1 represents the gun the breech closed; Fig. 2 with the breech open, Fig. 3 is a vertical section through the middle.

 The projection, b, is firmly secured to the barrel, a, by a stout hook and screws, and is attached to the breech by the pivot, c.
 The chambered breech piece, d, is connected with the projection, b, by the pivot, c, and rests when in place against a solid iron block attached to the breech.